Pasadena City College

 Manvelyan moves players to 4-year Level

-Kirakosyan, David Gonzalez (University of La Verne), Francisco Cantero (Kansas Wesleyan), Khaled Gara (Whittier College), Rimar Daisley-West and David Krievs (Marymount College) are all Manvelyan-coached players who transferred to play at 4-year colleges.
+Kirakosyan, the trio of Alcaraz, Caballeros, and Chavez (Manhattanville College, NY), David Gonzalez (University of La Verne), Francisco Cantero (Kansas Wesleyan), Khaled Gara (Whittier College), Rimar Daisley-West and David Krievs (Marymount College) are all Manvelyan-coached players who transferred to play at 4-year colleges.

 From 2008 to present, Manvelyan has served as varsity head coach for the girls soccer team at La Salle High.
 From 2001-2005, he was the boys head coach at Glendale High.
 He is also a successful club coach for CZ Elite, where he serves as an assitant director.